MarcusSmith/ipaHelper/README.md

 **ipaHelper profile \[** *file* **\] \[** *options* **\]**

-Checks the profile of an ipa, app or xcarchive *file*, or shows the information about a mobileprovision *file* If no *file* is provided, the first (alphabetically) ipa file in the working directory is used.
+Checks the profile of an ipa, app, xcarchive, or zip *file* containing an app file, or shows the information about a mobileprovision *file*
+If no *file* is provided, the first (alphabetically) ipa file in the working directory is used.
 If no options are present, a summary of the provisioning profile is displayed.

 **Profile Options**